indiesoftby/defold-playable-ads/README.md

 2. Builds the project for the HTML5 platform using `bob.jar`.
 3. Combines all resources into **one large HTML file**.
 The asm.js binary of the Defold engine is compressed using zlib deflate.

 Note: this project was created from the "mobile" project template.
+For this reason Android and iOS icons are set, iOS launch images (blank ones) are set.

 ## Required Prerequisites